mitre/fhir-exercises/Exercise_4/docs/part-3.md

 Link here: [http://build.fhir.org/ig/HL7/US-Core/StructureDefinition-us-core-smokingstatus.html](http://build.fhir.org/ig/HL7/US-Core/StructureDefinition-us-core-smokingstatus.html){target=_blank}

-??? question "Knowledge Check: When was this observation taken?"
+??? question "Knowledge Check: In the linked example above, when was that observation taken?"
-    March 18, 2012
+    March 18, 2016
 ??? question "Knowledge Check: Is she a smoker and if so, what kind?"
     Never smoker